symfony/symfony/UPGRADE-4.0.md

 -------------------

  * Autowiring service auto-registration is not supported anymore.
-   Explicitely inject your dependencies or create services whose ids are their fully-qualified class name.
+   Explicitly inject your dependencies or create services whose ids are their fully-qualified class name.

    Before: